ahandsel/articles/config-2024/notes.md

   * Make it memorable.
 * International English - Simple, standard, not specific to UK or US.

 ## Migration Content

-* Once an organization is going to migrate to a new digital tool/platform, individuals do not care about “new features” but rather addressing the pain points.
+* Once an organization is going to migrate to a new digital tool/platform, individuals do not care about "new features" but rather addressing the pain points.
   * Figma Slides was more popular than AI new features.
 * Ask individuals making the move, * what are you concerned about?
 What sucks right now?
 * Example: Office move; most popular question was, where to get coffee?
 Which elevator to take?
 Most popular: coffee machine.

 ## Figma Plug-in

-* Plugin’s interface is just HTML; Vue framework(?).
+* Plugin's interface is just HTML; Vue framework(?).
 * Backend -> Figma.
-* `themeColors` set as true to access Figma’s color CSS.
+* `themeColors` set as true to access Figma's color CSS.
 * End the postMessage with `"*"`.
 * [Dotenv for Figma](https://figma.dotenv.dev/)
   * An easy way to download starters to make your Figma plugin without messing with config files.

 ### How to get started?